bla-ce/herve/README.md

 ## Overview

-This project is a lightweight, high-performance HTTP server library written entirely in Netwide Assembly (NASM) for x86 systems.
+Herve is a lightweight, high-performance HTTP server library written entirely in Netwide Assembly (NASM) for x86 systems.
 It provides a simple API for handling HTTP requests and responses, making it easier for developers to build web applications in pure Assembly without worrying about low-level network operations.

 ## Features